google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-curry leaf- Murraya koenigii-(84) கறிவேப்பிலை Skip to main content

 drinks curry tea to do so, says it has benefited her

 Talk about trying out different things in the name of vanity!
 The buzz is that actress Anna Friel has started drinking a tea made of curry leaves in order to preserve the natural colour of her hair.
 The 36-year-old did do after she felt sick on seeing some grey strands in her tresses.
-That promoted her to do some research on natural methods for preserving hair.
+That prompted her to do some research on natural methods for preserving hair.
 She thus came upon the idea to have the unusual brew for her brunette locks.
 A site quoted her as saying, "I felt sick recently because I found one or two grey hair and I read that curry leaves help to maintain your hair colour, so I mix them with hot water and drink it as a tea."

 http://www.sidhhaherbs.blogspot.com